Conrad Ten Eyck: Political career

 Ten Eyck served as treasurer of Wayne County from 1817 to 1825, and as the supervisor of Pekin Township—now known as Redford Township—in 1830 and 1831.
 His house was the site of the meeting to organize Dearborn Township after it was created on March 9, 1833, and was the township supervisor from 1833 through 1837.
 He also served as a U.S. marshal from 1837 to 1841.
 He was elected to the Michigan Senate and served in its first two terms, from 1835 through 1837.
 He later served one term in the Michigan House of Representatives in 1846.
 He was a Democrat.

 Ten Eyck was fervently anti-British, and as sheriff of Wayne County in 1838, he assisted a group of Canadians rebelling against British rule, by loudly announcing in front of rebel sympathizers that there was an unguarded collection of muskets in the basement of the jail, which they promptly raided that evening.

 He died on August 23, 1847, in Dearborn, and is buried in Woodmere Cemetery in Detroit.

 Family

-Ten Eyck married Sarah Kramer and they had seven children: William, Charles B., Catherine, Mrs. Jane Fisher, Mrs. Maria Schloss, Mrs. Sarah Tompkins, and Mrs. Helen Roberts.
+Ten Eyck married Sarah Kramer and they had seven children: William, Charles B., Catherine, Mrs. Jane Fisher, Mrs. Maria Sloss, Mrs. Sarah Tompkins, and Mrs. Helen Roberts.